-Carterton Community College works with schools throughout Carterton.
-Of course, pupils attending the primary schools within our federation can be guaranteed of a place in Yr 7 however, we also work with all local schools to ensure that pupils and their parents have a free choice to attend CCC.
+Carterton Community College works with schools throughout Carterton and the wider area.
+Of course, pupils attending the primary schools within our designated area can be guaranteed of a place in Yr 7 however, we also work with all local schools to ensure that pupils and their parents have a free choice to attend CCC.

-An opportunity is given in the first term, usually October, for parents to come and talk with the tutor and see how pupils have settled in so far.
+An opportunity is given in the first term, usually October, for parents to come and talk with their child’s tutor and see how students have settled in so far.

 We welcome visits from all prospective parents at any time throughout the academic year.
 Please contact us and arrange a visit.

 Please find below link to a useful website Anna Freud, National Centre for Children and Families – Supporting children’s transition to Secondary School.